n795113/solana-by-example/src/set_counter/client_ts.md

 [Check out the full code](https://github.com/n795113/solana-by-example/tree/main/examples/set_counter/client_ts)

 ### Usage
-Let's set the counter to some value, then play with the `increament`, and `descreament` to check if they work properly.
+Let's set the counter to some value, then play with the `increment`, and `decrement` to check if they work properly.
 Finally, we set the counter again to check `set value` truely works.

 ```text